Pat LaMarche: Other occupations

 From 2007 until 2011, LaMarche authored a weekly syndicated column which can be read on line in the Bangor Daily News.
 LaMarche was also a Contributing Author for the online news and commentary site New Clear Vision as well as a contributor to the Huffington Post.

 Along with her journalism, LaMarche was Vice President of Safe Harbour, a homeless shelter based in Carlisle, Pennsylvania for several years.
 She returned to Maine in June 2011, having been offered the opportunity by Stephen King to institute "a left-leaning" talk show.
 With her co-presenter, Don Cookson, LaMarche appeared on the WZON show The Pulse five mornings each week.
 In November 2011, in order to raise matched funding on offer from Stephen King to provide winter heat for Mainers without, LaMarche announced her intention to spend a week living in a "Hobbit Hole" outdoors, notwithstanding the bracing Maine fall conditions.
 She repeated the feat in 2012, garnering thousands of dollars in contributions.
 Her last broadcast on the morning show was November 16, 2012.

 Upon returning to Pennsylvania she worked with Rick Smith on the Rick Smith Show from Harrisburg.
 LaMarche and Smith traveled 9800 miles of the U.S., broadcasting nightly and she came away with her second book, Daddy, What's the Middle Class?
 She is working to help end poverty in Appalachia.

 LaMarche and fellow homeless advocate, Diane Nilan, traveled regularly speaking for agencies and universities about ever-growing despair among America's poorest residents.
 They refer to themselves as the Babes of Wrath as a tribute to the important lessons delivered by John Steinbeck in his epic novel, The Grapes of Wrath.

 In June 2019, LaMarche published a novel, Magic Diary through Sunbury Press.

+In 2020, Sunbury Press published LaMarche's non-fiction tome about poverty in the United States - a sequel to the book she wrote following her fun for Vice President.
+Still Left Out in America casts a journalist's eye on the inside and outside world of homelessness.

+Later that year, Pat participated in a Sunbury Press collaboration, After the Pandemic, reviewing the impact on the nation created by the Covid 19 pandemic.

-Pat's newest novel, Priscilla the Princess of the Park, is part one of a four-part series dealing with homelessness through the eyes of an elderly woman and the young people she befriends in the park.
-It is published by the non-profit, Charles Bruce Foundation, with all proceeds helping others.
+LaMarche's novel, Priscilla the Princess of the Park, is part one of a four-part series, dealing with homelessness through the eyes of an elderly woman and the young people she befriends in the park.
+It is published by the non-profit, Charles Bruce Foundation.

+LaMarche's latest novel, Kursid Kids, was a collaboration with her then eight-year-old grandson, Ronan Russell.
+It details a magical land filled with science fantasy and a very special cat who is capable of ending homelessness.
+The sequel, Kursid Kids Winter Turns was released in October, 2024.

+LaMarche's newest book on poverty deals with food insecurity and homelessness.
+Humble Pie also contains recipes created by centuries of people struggling to survive as well as contributions from professional chefs.